top of page

 Gold properties

 Gold possesses extraordinary physical characteristics that make it ideal for jewelry making.
-This metal features exceptional malleability—a single ounce can be beaten into an astonishing 187 square feet of gold leaf.
+A single ounce can be beaten into an astonishing 187 square feet of gold leaf.

-Furthermore, gold exhibits impressive ductility, allowing it to be drawn into extremely thin wires without breaking.
+Gold exhibits impressive ductility, allowing it to be drawn into thin wires without breaking.
 With a density of 19.3 g/cm³, gold provides substantial heft and premium feel.

 Pure gold displays a bright, slightly orange-yellow color, though its appearance varies based on alloy composition.
 Common color variations include: